 Chances are unless you’ve been hiding under a rock, you know what a TED Talk is.
-TED has 15.8 million people subscribe to their content.
-TED is a global conference in media organizations with strong engagement.
+TED has 15.8 million people subscribed to its content.
+TED is a global conference for media organizations with strong engagement.
 Nearly every video that TED releases gets hundreds of thousands of views and they all go viral on social media.

 As a small business owner, there’s quite a bit you can learn from the success of this massive media group.
 TED offers a stellar example of content marketing.
 Even a small business with limited resources can benefit from following TED’s example.

 Quality and Quantity Matter

 TED covers a wide range of topics from business to politics, biology, culture, and more.
 Every piece of content is based on a single Idea – “ ideas worth spreading.” yes the brand has large stages and a globally-recognized name but that’s just the icing.
 The cake is in the quality of the curated content from TED.